 Again, any figures at this stage are pure speculation but, put simply, it will cost what other flagship phones cost.
-We thought Huawei might drop the price of the Mate 30 because of the Google absence, but no: the phone still cost just as much as its rivals.
+We thought Huawei might drop the price of the Mate 30 because of the Google absence, but it didn't - the phone still cost just as much as its rivals.

 The more relevant question is where you’ll be able to buy one.
 Huawei has a rather poor track record when it comes to launching devices and then failing to make them available to buy.
-Many of its MateBook laptops, for example are still not available to buy in the UK.
-The same goes for the Mate 30: it’s still not officially available in the UK, US or Europe.
+Many of its MateBook laptops, for example, are still not available in the UK.
+The same goes for the base Mate 30; it’s still not officially available in the UK or Europe.

 Right now, there are very few.
 One is that it will be the first phone (range of phones, to be exact) to use the next-generation Kirin processor.

-That might sound obvious, but Huawei Central says that industry sources are reporting that the chip is already in trial production, that it is using a 5nm process and that it’s based on the ARM A77 architecture.
+That might sound obvious but Huawei Central says that industry sources are reporting that the chip is already in trial production, that it is using a 5nm process and that it’s based on ARM A77 architecture.

 And that’s it.
-There are no other rumours or leaks to shed any light on what else might change or be improved.
+There are no other rumours or leaks to shed any light on at this stage, hinting at what else might change or be improved.

 Getting back to our wishlist for the Mate 40, Google services are obviously right up there, but we’d like to see it offer improvements in the camera department.
 Anyone who owns a P30 Pro is unlikely to lust after the Mate 30 Pro as its zoom lens basically the one you’ll find on the Mate 20 Pro (and even older P20 Pro) – 3x optical.

-With the P40 supposedly arriving with the industry’s first 10x optical zoom, the Mate 40 (Pro) will need to step up its game.
+With the P40 Pro+ arriving with the industry’s first 10x optical zoom, the Mate 40 (Pro) will need to step up its game significantly.

 Read next: Best New Phones Coming in 2020